portainer/portainer-docs/docs/v2.0/deploy/windows10.md

 ### Docker Swarm in WSL2

 Deploying Portainer and the Portainer Agent to manage a Swarm cluster is easy!
 You can directly deploy Portainer as a service in your Docker cluster.
-Note that this method will automatically deploy a single instance of the Portainer Server, and deploy the Portainer Agent as a global service on every node in your cluster.
+Note that this method will automatically deploy a single instance of the Portainer Server, and deploys the Portainer Agent as a global service on every node in your cluster.

 Remember to initiate the Docker Swarm mode when you use Docker Desktop.
 You can do this running the following command: